Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/blockchain_anti_ddos/guide.en-gb.md

 ## Requirements

-- At least one Bare Metal [dedicated server](/links/bare-metal/bare-metal) which respects the desired blockchain's specific hardware requirements.
+- At least one [dedicated server](/links/bare-metal/bare-metal) which respects the desired blockchain's specific hardware requirements.

 ## Introduction to Blockchain